 1. Put an hour aside a week to hit the books* - but NOT the textbook kind!

 Reading textbooks and writing revision cards repeatedly is going to get tedious if this is all you are getting up to in the time you have blocked out for learning.
-Especially if you are still stuck on page one of ‘Learning English as a Foreign Language for Dummies…’ – you’re not REALLY a dummy – it’s just a joke…
+Especially if you are still stuck on page one of ‘Learning English as a Foreign Language for Dummies…’ – don't take it personally, you’re not reeeeally a dummy – it’s just a joke…

-Pick up a book which you know you are going to enjoy reading or choose a headline from a news portal online which has grabbed your attention and read the article.
+Pick up a book which you know you are going to enjoy reading or read an article that has grabbed your attention.

 Multilingual student Alex Rawlings explains that reading books and news stories for pleasure “exposes you to all sorts of vocabulary that you won’t find in day-to-day life and normalises otherwise baffling and complicated grammatical structures.
 The first book you ever finish in a foreign language is a monumental achievement that you’ll remember for a long time.”